 Mount Holyoke College recognizes that climate change is threatening people and ecosystems around the globe, and that without intervention, that impact will continue to escalate.
 We all share a responsibility to seek solutions to prevent future devastating consequences to our natural world and our lives.

-As an educational institution, Mount Holyoke is in a position to lead by educating students and the broader community on the science of climate change, as well as on the political, economic and social factors influencing it.
-The College is committed to reducing its environmental impact on the planet.
-To that end, it has set the goal of carbon neutrality by 2037, the College’s 200th anniversary.
+As an educational institution, we are in a position to lead by educating students and the broader community on the science of climate change, as well as on the political, economic and social factors influencing it.
+We are committed to reducing our environmental impact on the planet and have set the goal of carbon neutrality by 2037, the College’s 200th anniversary.

-Mount Holyoke College also has a responsibility to environmental sustainability, and to understanding its connection to multiple communities — locally and globally — both in terms of the people moving through the institution and the resources it consumes.
-Mount Holyoke is committed to advancing its core education and research to impact leadership in local and global sustainability and to foster a culture of sustainability on campus.
+We also have a responsibility to environmental sustainability, and to understanding its connection to multiple communities — locally and globally — both in terms of the people moving through the institution and the resources it consumes.
+We are committed to advancing our core education and research to impact leadership in local and global sustainability and to foster a culture of sustainability on campus.